Brismuth-Apps-LLC/bulk-texter-lite/support.md

 See issue [#149](https://github.com/brismuth/google-voice-bulk-texter/issues/149) - this can be caused by incorrectly formatted phone numbers.
 Double check the phone number that it's failing on.

 ### Support
-If you are experiencing issues with Google Voice Bulk Texter and the above tips didn't help you out, please file an issue here: https://github.com/brismuth/google-voice-bulk-texter/issues/new/choose
+If you are experiencing issues with Bulk Texter Lite and the above tips didn't help you out, please file an issue here: https://github.com/brismuth/google-voice-bulk-texter/issues/new/choose

 You can see currently open issues here: